top of page

 The Great Copper star is depicted as a white-orange star on the far left side of the image.
 The proto-Anishinaabeg* of the far north saw the Gichi-makwa ("Great Bear") as having a very long tail of shiny copper stars that extended to the star named Arcturus ("Guardian of the Bear") on the Western star maps – called Gichi Miskwaabik Anang ("Great Copper Star") in Anishinaabemowin, the Ojibwe language.
 This tail is depicted as three "hunters" (see the purple figures, representing the stars of Alkaid, Alcor/Mizae, and Alioth ) that chase after at the Celestial Bear (the silver belt buckle featuring the bear figure line drawing).
 Seen from the earth the Gichi Miskwaabik Anang has a very bright red-orange color.

-*It must be noted that some would argue that many "traditional" stories testify of a cross-cultural transcendence of tradition, and that the hunters chasing the sky bear is really an Ojibwe retelling of the Greek Boötes the "Bear Driver" myth.
+*It must be noted that some would argue that many "traditional" stories testify to a cross-cultural transcendence of tradition, and that the hunters chasing the sky bear is really an Ojibwe retelling of the Greek Boötes the "Bear Driver" myth.

 GIIWEDIN ANANG, or GIIWEDANANG